atykhonov/google-translate/README.md

                                                         (ukrainian-programmer-dvorak . ("ru" "uk"))))
 ```

-In this way, input method disables (because of nil) for the minibuffer
+In this way, input method is disabled (because of nil) for the
-when source language is English.
-And "ukrainian-programmer-dvorak"
+minibuffer when source language is English.
+And
-input method is enabled when source language is Russian or Ukrainian.
+"ukrainian-programmer-dvorak" input method is enabled when source
+language is Russian or Ukrainian.

 #### Customization of faces